CEO 001 Setting a Course for Your Business

 CEO 029 Introduction to Social Media for Business

-Just as the Internet has changed the way people buy music, organize vacations, and go shopping, it has also affected how they interact socially.
-Through the use of social media, people can exchange photos and videos, share news stories, post their thoughts on blogs, and participate in online discussions.
-Social Media creates a place for community engagement and social interaction.
-This course will introduce you to the various popular social media platforms (Facebook, Instagram, Pinterest, Twitter) and other emerging technologies and tools.
-You will learn how to use them, benefits, values and risks.
+Social media creates a place for community engagement and social interaction.
+This course will introduce you to the various popular social media platforms and other emerging technologies and tools.
+You will learn how to use these platforms and analyze their advantages, disadvantages, and risks.

 CEO 030 Social Media Marketing

-Is social media marketing mandatory for staying with it or is it just a time waster?
-How do you use it to grow your business?
-What is the relationship between your website and your marketing efforts?
-Your email list?
-Your social networking sites?
+Is social media marketing growing your business or it is a waste of your valuable time?
 This class will help you cut through the clutter and build real connections, online and off, using social media, storytelling, and the ever-changing web.

 Vintage has stood the test of time.
 Find out if it's right for you.
-Led by Bridgett Artise, designer of original Born-Again Vintage items and the vintage-inspired Before There Were line, this class will focus on starting and building a vintage business.
-See exactly what it entails, from the discovery of vintage clothing to cleaning and repair to the resale value.
+See exactly what it entails, from the discovery of vintage clothing to cleaning and repair, to resale value.
 Learn the tricks of finding vintage, what customers want from vintage, and how to keep vintage in good condition.
-Whether you want to run a vintage boutique, use vintage clothing in your own designs, or create a clothing line inspired by vintage, Artise, author of 25 Ways to Deconstruct, Reinvent, and Recycle Your Wardrobe, and invited guests will show you how.
+Whether you want to run a vintage boutique, use vintage clothing in your own designs, or create a clothing line inspired by vintage, Bridgett Artise, author of 25 Ways to Deconstruct, Reinvent, and Recycle Your Wardrobe, and invited guests will show you how.

 CEO 075 Business Strategy: Plan for Success

-Create and present a business plan that is focused, professional and designed to analyze your business venture's strengths, weaknesses, opportunities, and threats.
-Various business plan formats and outlines will be reviewed with regard to the purpose of the plan, audience and overall strategy.
+Create and present a business plan that is focused, professional, and designed to analyze your business ventures strengths, weaknesses, opportunities, and threats.
+Various business plan formats and outlines will be reviewed with regard to the plan's purpose, audience, and overall strategy.

 CEO 200 FutureLab

 FutureLab is a unique workshop designed to help entrepreneurs align their business activities now with the vision and the future they're out to create.
 FutureLab introduces tools and techniques to plan and grow your business with a focus on effectiveness and profitability.
-Learn the best in strategic visioning, project planning and management while addressing behaviors, blind spots and thought patterns that are barriers to fulfilling on your goals.
-Whether you're starting a new company, wanting to create more business, or gain a new focus on the company you currently have, FutureLab is the perfect way to bring your vision into reality.
+Learn the best in strategic visioning, project planning, and management while addressing behaviors, blind spots, and thought patterns that are barriers to fulfilling your goals.
+Whether you're starting a new company, wanting to create more business, or hoping to gain a new focus on the company you currently have, FutureLab is the perfect way to bring your vision into reality.